I got some wonderful news at the end of last week.

 Take a deep breath

-Sometimes we are so busy racing around, good news doesn’t even sink in.
-Instead it washes straight over us.
+Sometimes we are so busy racing around, the good news doesn’t even sink in.
+Instead, it washes straight over us.

 Taking a deep breath and letting it all sink in can go a long way to appreciating how grateful we are.

 When I realized I needed to take a moment for myself, I sat out in my garden sipping a cup of tea and spending time with my cat.